xp-dojo/tdd-bank-account-java/README.md

 - Original idea for the kata: [How Object-Oriented Are You Feeling Today?](https://www.slideshare.net/KrzysztofJelski/how-object-oriented-are-you-feeling-today) - Krzysztof Jelski (Session on the Software Craftsmanship UK 2011 conference)
 - [Object Calisthenics pdf](http://www.cs.helsinki.fi/u/luontola/tdd-2009/ext/ObjectCalisthenics.pdf)
 - Object Calisthenics (full book), Jeff Bay in: The ThoughtWorks Anthology.
 Pragmatic Bookshelf 2008

+# License

+The content of this project (educational material, slides and alike) are licensed under the Creative Commons Attribution Share Alike 4.0 International (CC-BY-SA) license, whilst the underlying source code used to support the educational material is licensed under the Apache 2.0 license.